vilhok/aoc-lib/README.md

 A helper library for minimizing the amount of work needed to participate in [https://adventofcode.com](https://adventofcode.com)

-** Currently broken, adding users is not possible even when using the proper command.
-Expect a fix in near future **

 ### Features

  * Automatic input download